Here’s why Queenstown New Zealand is nicknamed the “Adventure Capital of the World”.

 South Island Tekapo to Mount John Drive - New Zealand Road Trip

-As you plan your own New Zealand road trip, a few questions will probably come to mind: North or South Island?
+And if you’re planning a road trip across New Zealand, you might have a few questions like: North or South Island?
 Car or Campervan?
 How’s the petrol, parking and driving in New Zealand?

-In this article, we’ve compiled 30 most frequently asked questions about road tripping around New Zealand — from budgeting tips and entry requirements to the best city to fly into.
+So we’ve compiled 30 most frequently asked questions about road-tripping around New Zealand — from budgeting to driving tips.

 Drone Shot of Car at Arthur's Pass - New Zealand Road Trip

-Which extreme activity in Queenstown would you go for?
-Share your favourite ones in the comments below!
+Which of these thrilling things in Queenstown would you try?
+Share it in the comments below!

 Like what you see?
 Follow us on FacebookInstagram, and YouTube for more travel updates!